pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ground-truths.md

 - *Difficulty in Iteration*: Constant iteration of the golden dataset can be unrealistic when trying to maintain an agile pipeline.
 Changes in documentation or expectations could require deeper and slower revisions than expected.

 - *Excessive Emphasis on Human Validation*: Relying heavily on human validation can be costly and slow, especially at scale.
-Instead, a more automated approach to evaluation could be suggested.